zeroxtrust/Python-InterestCalculator-And-ScoreTracker/README.md

-# Python Projects: Simple Interest Calculator and High Score Manager
+# Simple Interest Calculator and High Score Manager in Python

 ## Overview